mjohndus/adminer/README.md

 to the target server.
 As a companion, **EditorNeo** offers data manipulation for end-users.

 Supported database drivers:
-- MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, MongoDB
-- With plugin: SimpleDB, Elasticsearch (beta), Firebird (alpha), ClickHouse (alpha)
+- MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, MongoDB, SimpleDB, Elasticsearch (beta), ClickHouse (alpha)

 AdminNeo is based on the [Adminer](https://www.adminer.org/) project by Jakub Vrána.